awbraunstein/setlist-search/README.md

 Open ports 80 and 443 on your nodes, make your external IPs static, and add your external IPs as A record entries in your DNS Nameserver.

-## Updating the binary.

-Follow the same protocol for building and pushing the image to gcr.

-`docker build -t setlist-search .`

-`docker tag setlist-search gcr.io/setlist-searcher/setlist-search`

-`docker push gcr.io/setlist-searcher/setlist-search`

-Then we need to tell kubernetes to delete the relevant pod so they will be restarted with the new binary.

-Find the names of the running pods.

-`kubectl get pods`

-Then run:

-`kubectl delete pods PODNAME`

-for each pod you want to update.